Avoidant Behaviour

 Why it works

-For young people aged 13-25, Yes We Can Youth Clinics offers 10 weeks intensive residential treatment.
-During the treatment there is also 4 days of family coaching & counselling for parents/carers.
-Upon completion, an extensive tailor-made aftercare programme will be devised, in collaboration with our partners all over the world.
+For young people aged 13-25, Yes We Can Youth Clinics offers ten weeks of intensive residential treatment.
+During the treatment, there are also four days of family coaching & counselling for parents/carers.
+Upon completion, an extensive tailor-made aftercare programme will be devised in collaboration with our partners worldwide.

 Our unique approach